-Table 20.
+Table 21.
 Relevant transport class attributes, fc_host attributes

+Explanation

-Attribute Explanation maxframe_size Maximum frame size of adapter. node_name Worldwide node name (WWNN) of adapter. permanent_port_name WWPN associated with the physical port of the FCP channel. port_id A unique ID (N_Port_ID) assigned by the fabric.
-In an NPIV setup, each virtual port is assigned a different port_id. port_name WWPN associated with the FCP device.
-If N_Port ID Virtualization is not available, the WWPN of the physical port (see permanent_port_name). port_type The port type indicates the topology of the port. serial_number The 32-byte serial number of the adapter hardware that provides the FCP channel. speed Speed of FC link. supported_classes Supported FC service class.
+Maximum frame size of adapter.

+Worldwide node name (WWNN) of adapter.

+WWPN associated with the physical port of the FCP channel.

+A unique ID (N_Port_ID) assigned by the fabric.
+In an NPIV setup, each virtual port is assigned a different port_id.

+WWPN associated with the FCP device.
+If N_Port ID Virtualization is not available, the WWPN of the physical port (see permanent_port_name).

+The port type indicates the topology of the port.

+The 32-byte serial number of the adapter hardware that provides the FCP channel.

+Speed of FC link.

+Supported FC service class.

+Supported speeds.

+Target binding type.